microsoft/vscode-extension-samples/chat-tools-sample/README.md

 	- Run the extension in a new VS Code window

 ## TODO
-- Read files from references
-- Tools
-	- Something to collect some vscode window context (tab count)
-	- Something that has a side effect and confirmation- run in terminal?
-	- Something that returns a large amount of data and uses Prompt-TSX and references- findFiles
-- Use prompt-tsx for main prompt
+- Use prompt-tsx for main prompt and tools